dottjt/plastic/README.md

 # TODO.

 - Find colour note notes and add it here.
 - Maybe have a look at some writing on tumblr regarding these events.
-- Sign up for a dev account on tumblr, and download all your writing that way.
+- Sign up for a dev account on tumblr, and download all your writing that way. -
+- Organise blogspot entries into their own formatted md files.